jaumard/trailpack-annotations/README.md

 ### Query

-You can alse use @QUERY for defining new routes.
+You can also use @QUERY for defining new routes.
 ```
 module.exports = class DefaultController extends Controller {